Daredevil: Born Again: release date, trailer, confirmed cast, plot synopsis, and more Marvel news and rumors on the Disney Plus show

 Daredevil: Born Again release date

-As confirmed at New York Comic-Con 2024, Daredevil: Born Again will debut on March 4, 2025 (US) and March 5, 2025 (UK and Australia).
-That reveal comes a few months after Marvel confirmed its rebooted Daredevil series would launch next March, but it's nonetheless pleasing to learn about its official release date at long last – especially one that's just two weeks earlier than we initially predicted.
+Daredevil: Born Again will debut on March 4 (US) and March 5 (UK and Australia).
+That announcement, which came in October 2024, arrived a few months after Marvel confirmed its rebooted Daredevil series would launch next March.

 It's possible that Daredevil: Born Again could join Echo, one of three MCU projects Daredevil has appeared in, in being released in full.
 However, with Born Again set to comprise 12 episodes – seven more than Echo – it's highly unlikely they'll arrive on the same day.
-Instead, expect it to land a two-episode premiere and then receive new episodes weekly on Disney Plus, aka one of the world's best streaming services.
+Instead, expect it to premiere with two episodes, with new episodes releasing weekly on Disney Plus, aka one of the world's best streaming services, after that.

 Daredevil: Born Again cast: confirmed and rumored

-Murdock, Page, and Nelson will be reunited in Born Again (Image credit: Netflix/Marvel Television)
+Murdock, Page, and Nelson will be reunited in Born Again (Image credit: Marvel Studios/Disney Plus)

 Potential spoilers follow for Daredevil: Born Again.